Finance, Real Estate & Insurance

 Interested in receiving opportunities and information concerning this cluster?
 Sign up to receive our listserv emails for this cluster!

 Resume & Cover Letter Samples

 These student organizations are a great way to meet with other students who share an interest, and prepare yourself for future positions in these industries.

 [Employers: please contact us if you are interested in working with any of these groups.]

 Alpha Kappa Psi - The Business Fraternity

 Vanderbilt University houses the Omega Nu Chapter of Alpha Kappa Psi which is a co-educational business fraternity founded in 2006 with the goal of shaping people and shaping business.
-Visit the AKPSI website to learn more.
+Visit the AKPSI website or email firstname.lastname@example.org to learn more.

 Moneythink is a national student organization dedicated to promoting financial literacy and entrepreneurship to high school students.
-Vanderbilt Moneythink was established in 2011 and currently has two volunteering sites.
-Members mentor high school students on a weekly basis, focusing on financial life skills.
-The organization seeks to expand the chapter to four or five additional sites around Nashville.
+Vanderbilt Moneythink was established in 2011 and currently has five volunteering sites.
+Members mentor high school students on a weekly basis, and the organization continues to expand each semester to additional sites around Nashville.

-For more information about Vanderbilt Moneythink, contact: Ally McCloskey, Moneythink President
+For more information about Vanderbilt Moneythink, contact: Geoffrey King, Moneythink President

 Vanderbilt Investment Club